A 17-bed hospital situated in the town of Matheson, which services 6 communities in the Black River-Matheson Township.

 - Where the physician notified the administrator that the Resident will not be returning to the unit, he/she will be discharged.

-At Rosedale Centre it is our policy to provide quality care for the Residents.
-At time Residents’ families may have questions about the care of their Resident that they wish to be addressed.
+At Rosedale Centre, it is our policy to provide quality care for the Residents.
+At times, Residents’ families may have questions about the care of their Resident that they wish to be addressed.
 We, as a home would prefer to address the concerns before they become too serious.